gcbel/cu-e-commerce-api/README.md

 First, add a `.env` file that matches the `.env.EXAMPLE` file, updated with your Postgres credentials.

 To use the database, connect to Postgres using `psql -U postgres`, and once connected to Postgres, run `\i db/schema.sql`.
-In a separate terminal, the database can be seeded with `npm run seed`, and the server can be started with `npm run start`.
+In a separate terminal, the database can be seeded with sample data with `npm run seed`, and the server can be started with `npm run start`.

 The RESTful API supports the following routes:
 - `GET /api/categories`: Retrieve all categories and their associated products.